ceever/PCManFM-Qt-Context-Menu/README.md

 * "Bluetooth": Resolves symbolic links and collects files from selected directories.
 To have the advantageous behaviours of mobiles also on desktop machines, I believed this was a good idea.
 Such "Sent to ..." commands can probably also include WhatsApp, etc. Currently, I could not think of any others.
 * "Desktop (shortcut)": Inspired by Windows and probably missed by many people that switch to Linux.
 It handles files and folders.
 * "Email (attachment)": Inspired by https://github.com/stefonarch/custom-actions .
 Modified so it can handle several files, directories and symbolic link directories - all is attached.
 The relevant script requires perl.
 Unfortunately, this was the only way to produce proper url-encoded file-path names.
 The program urlencode itself does not handle umlauts properly.
+* 7z archive": Uses maximal compression, see script.
+Script not that nice, because we have to cover for file names with spaces and the input input list.

 **Can I use these actions to modify the context menu on the LXQt Desktop?**
 * Yes, this is indeed possible!